brunodrugowick/kindle-calendar-reader/README.md

 > in your own network. `http://localhost:8080`, for example, is fine if running on your personal machine on port
 > `8080`.
 For a network deployment you might want something like `http://192.168.0.42` or
 > `http://something-that-my-local-dns-resolves` and run on port `80`.

+>_NOTE_: You must alse append the `/setup` at the end of the host because that's where the app expects to get the
+> redirection back from the provider with the `code` to exchange for an access token.

 ### Token(s)